manobhisriram1/HIT-WICKET/README.md

+Manobhi Sriram (21BPS1433)

 Turn-Based Chess-Like Game with WebSocket Communication Overview
 This project is a turn-based chess-like game designed for real-time play using WebSocket communication.
 Players control teams of characters on a 5x5 grid, aiming to capture their opponent's pieces.
-The game supports two players with unique movement rules for different character types and updates the game state in real-time.
+The game supports two players with distinct movement rules for different character types and updates the game state in real-time.

 Components
 1. Server